 Our Spring 2020 class of Democracy Fellows helped to increase student participation in the Baltimore City primary election, 2020 Census, and supported legislative efforts to secure adequate funding for Maryland HBCU’s.

-Democracy Fellows will work closely with Common Cause Maryland staff and other Fellows at HBCU’s across Maryland to boost civic engagement and promote the value of becoming lifelong participants in democracy on their campus.
+Democracy Fellows work closely with Common Cause Maryland staff and other Fellows at HBCU’s across the country to boost civic engagement and promote the value of becoming lifelong participants in democracy on their campus.